 Winter is on its way, and let’s face it—it’s not good for your skin.
 Harsh winds, cold temperatures, and dry air tend to sap skin of its natural oils, leaving it dry and stressed.

 Unfortunately, it’s not only the weather that can challenge your winter skin care.
 Stress around the holidays, changes in routine, and eating more sugar and fat than usual (which can happen around the holidays or in response to a lack of sunlight) can cause an occasional breakout, tightness, and dullness.

 You can help reduce these effects by taking some precautions in your daily skin care routine.
 Try these tips.

-- Choose your cleanser carefully: Cleansers can strip your skin of natural oils, dry it out, and over time, lead to more visible lines and wrinkles.
-Read more about how your cleanser could be aging your skin, and find tips to choose more nourishing options here.
+- Choose your cleanser carefully.
+Cleansers can strip your skin of natural oils, dry it out, and over time, lead to more visible lines and wrinkles.
+Read more about how to choose the right cleanser for your skin type here.

-- Exfoliate: Exfoliating brings back that youthful glow that is so often lost during the winter months.
-Try our Dead Sea Facial Scrub a couple times a week.
+- Exfoliate.
+Exfoliating brings back that youthful glow that is so often lost during the winter months.
+Try our Kaolin Microexfoliant once or twice a week.

 * * *

 Maureen Salamon, “5 Ways to Prepare Your Skin for Winter,” LiveScience, November 3, 2011, http://www.livescience.com/35954-five-ways-prepare-skin-winter.html.